 What Is Marzipan?

 It's an essential ingredient for holiday baking.
-But what is marizpan?
+But what is marzipan?
 And what are your options if you can't find any at the store?

-Marzipan is light, candy-like mixture made by mixing finely ground almonds with sugar, corn syrup and egg whites.
+Before we dive into how to make it, you may be wondering what marzipan is.
+Marzipan is a light, candy-like mixture made by mixing finely-ground almonds with sugar, corn syrup and egg whites.
 Some say it originated in Persia, but others claim it came from Germany, Spain, Italy or France.
 In fact, the ingredient was so popular in Spain that settlers brought it over to the Americas, where it is made with peanuts instead of almonds.

 While its origins are vague, one thing is clear: It has become famous for its use during Christmastime.
-You’ll find chocolate-covered treats all year round, but the winter holidays bring us the famous stollen cake from Germany and fruit-shaped marzipan candies (like these festive Harvest Table Toppers) in many other European countries.
+You’ll find chocolate-covered treats all year round, but the winter holidays bring us the famous stollen cake from Germany and yule logs from France.

 Are Almond Paste and Marzipan the Same Thing?